TAILINGS

 MAC TSM Tailings Management Protocol Indicators

-In 2021, New Afton achieved AAA scores on all five indicators of the Protocol and Rainy River reported level A on two of the five indicators through its 2020 self-assessment.
+In 2022, New Afton self-assessed AAA scores on all five indicators and Rainy River achieved three A scores on it’s external verification.